 We use intraocular steroid medications to reduce macular edema not responsive to laser.
 Anti-vascular drugs injected into the eye can also reduce macular leakage and cause regression of new blood vessel growth.
 Eye Surgeons Associates was the first practice in Iowa to utilize the PASCAL® laser.
 This technologically advanced laser can deliver up to 25 laser spots at a time resulting in shorter, more comfortable treatments.

-In addition to laser treatments, there is an intraocular surgery called vitrectomy.
+In addition to laser treatments, there is an intraocular surgery called a vitrectomy.
 This may be necessary if there is significant bleeding in the eye that does not clear on its own or if there is pulling on the retina that has severely reduced the vision.

 If you have diabetes, there is a good chance you can maintain excellent vision if you control your condition and obtain regular eye care.